poshbotio/PoshBot/docs/guides/command-approvals.md

 ## Configuration

 In order to enable approvals on commands, you populate the `ApprovalConfiguration` section of your bot configuration.
-This coniguration section has `two` top-level properties
+This configuration section has `two` top-level properties

 #### ExpireMinutes

 This property governs how long a command will be in a pending state (awaiting an approval or deny command) before it expires.
-Set this to a reasonable about of time that you can wait before a command is approved or denied.
+Set this to a reasonable amount of time that you can wait before a command is approved or denied.

 #### Commands